Religion in France: Third Republic (1870–1940)

-Throughout the lifetime of the Third Republic (1870–1940), there were battles over the status of the Catholic Church in France among the republicans, the monarchists, and other authoritarians (such as the Napoleonists).
+Throughout its lifetime, the Third Republic (1870–1940) saw battles over the status of the Catholic Church in France between the republicans and the monarchists and other authoritarians (such as the Napoleonists).
 The French Catholic clergy and bishops were closely associated with the monarchists, and its higher hierarchy was largely drawn from noble families.
 The republicans' power base was the anti-clerical middle class, which saw the Church's alliance with the monarchists as both a political threat to the republic and a threat to the modern spirit of progress.
 The republicans detested the Church for its political and class affiliations; for them, the Church represented the Ancien Régime, a time in French history most republicans hoped was long behind them.
 The Republicans were strengthened by Protestant and Jewish support.
 Numerous laws successively weakened the Catholic Church.
 In 1879, priests were excluded from the administrative committees of hospitals and boards of charity; in 1880, new measures were directed against the religious congregations; from 1880 to 1890, lay women replaced nuns in many hospitals; and in 1882, the Ferry school laws were passed.
 Napoleon's Concordat of 1801 continued to ensure state funding of the church, but in 1881, the government cut off salaries to priests, which it disliked.

 Republicans feared that religious orders in control of schools—especially the Jesuits and Assumptionists—indoctrinated anti-republicanism into children.
 Determined to root this out, republicans insisted the state needed control of the schools for France to achieve economic and militaristic progress.
 (Republicans felt one of the primary reasons for the German victory in 1870 was their superior education system.)

 The early anti-Catholic laws were largely the work of republican Jules Ferry in 1882.
 Religious instruction was pushed out of all schools, and religious orders were forbidden to teach in them.
 Funds were appropriated from religious schools to build more state schools.
 Later in the century, other laws passed by Ferry's successors further weakened the Church's position in French society.
 Civil marriage became the only legal one, divorce was introduced, and chaplains were removed from the army.